What Is Cryptocurrency Arbitrage?

-As a result, they come with more risks from hacks, fraud, and outright currency collapse.
+As a result, trading crypto comes with more risks from hacks, fraud, and outright currency collapse.
 That’s why securely storing your cryptocurrencies is a hot topic among investors.

-In the US, where cryptocurrency adoption has skyrocketed in recent years, the IRS has created a tax guide which categorizes cryptocurrencies as property.
-The Securities and Exchange Commission, on the other hand, has called cryptocurrencies a form of security—and the Commodity Futures Trading Commission has called them a form of commodity.
+In the U.S., where cryptocurrency adoption has skyrocketed in recent years, the IRS has created a tax guide which categorizes cryptocurrencies as property, like stocks, bonds, and other capital assets.

-The IRS treats cryptocurrency gains in the same way as gains made from selling property.
-With that in mind, investors must account for any capital gains taxes on their Federal income tax return, but may also be able to take deductions based on any losses.
+With that in mind, investors must account for any capital gains taxes on their federal income tax return, but may also be able to take deductions based on any losses.

 Cryptocurrency is complicated, and arbitrage strategies can be even more complex.
 But the practice is legal, and has the potential to yield high rewards while also exposing an investor to high risk.